django-cms/djangocms-frontend/README.rst

 |pypi| |docs| |coverage| |python| |django| |djangocms| |djangocms4|

-**django CMS Frontend** is a plugin bundle which originally built on and improved the architecture of `djangocms-bootstrap4 <https://github.com/django-cms/djangocms-bootstrap4>`_.
+**django CMS Frontend** is a powerful plugin suite designed to streamline the integration of frontend frameworks into django CMS.
+Out of the box, it provides comprehensive support for Bootstrap 5, while also enabling the use of other CSS frameworks, such as Tailwind CSS, through custom components.
-Its objective is to provide a toolset to quickly create re-usable frontend components and comes preloaded with a set of popular frontend components independent of the currently used frontend framework such as Bootstrap, or its specific version.
+Whether you're building responsive layouts or highly customized designs, django CMS Frontend is designed to simplify your development workflow.

 .. image:: preview.png